caravagnalab/tumourevo/docs/output.md

 ### TINC

 [TINC](https://caravagnalab.github.io/TINC/index.html) is a package to calculate the contamination of tumor DNA in a matched normal sample.
-TINC provides estimates of the proportion of cancer cells containing the normal sample (TIN), and the proportion of cancer cells in the tumor sample (TIT).
+TINC provides a methods to determine, for every matched pair of normal and tumour sample biopsies, the proportion of cancer cells, or tumour read fractions, contaminating the normal sample (Tumour in Normal, TIN).
+Similarly, it determines the proportion of cancer cells in the tumour sample (Tumour in Tumour, TIT), also called tumour purity.

 <details markdown="1">
 <summary>Output files for all samples</summary>